top of page

 Ancient Symbol for Clarity (Klarheit)

-Contrariwise, the Deuteronomic 2nd version remains obscurely scripted to appear to be directly addressing those of the earlier Exodus time, which transpired centuries apart, as both the aforesaid modern versions speak of the inhabitants being brought out of the land of Egypt.
-With ancient texts acclaiming the assumed fateful event occurred but merely once (although the scripted account does not remain in true form), this reflects a 'rewrite' of the pervious laws.
-Nevertheless, be it so that time discrepancies remain a determining factor, whether one were to give credence to both versions in verity addressing the same inhabitants or not, a paramount question arises nonetheless and in turn ought be put to light.
+Contrariwise, the Deuteronomic 2nd version remains obscurely scripted to appear to be directly addressing those of the earlier Exodus time, as both the aforesaid modern versions speak of the inhabitants being brought out of the land of Egypt, although ancient texts acclaim the assumed fateful event occurred but merely once (although the scripted account does not remain in true form).
+Thus this can not be so, as these timelines remain centuries apart and in turn this reflects a 'rewrite' of the previous laws.
+Nevertheless be it so, that time discrepancies remain a determining factor, whether one were to give credence to both versions in verity addressing the same inhabitants or not, a paramount question arises nonetheless and in turn ought be put to light.

 "Each human being is free to decide about his individual future.
 The human being has a free will, which means that he (she too, of course) can decide to do or not do a thing, to think in this or that way, etc. Depending on the decision, the future will be shaped and brought into effect.
 The thought is the cause, the action the effect.
 Each human being is constantly determining his life.
 There is no predetermination by a God.
 That which man considers as a predetermination can be changed anytime if the correct measures are taken."